Moondevil-ha/solis-smart-charging/README.md

         }
 mode: single
 ```
-Note: The dispatching sensor will usually include you account ID, please check and edit the automation appropriately for the correct entity.
+Note: The dispatching sensor will usually include your account ID, please check and edit the automation appropriately for the correct entity.

 ## How It Works

 1. The script monitors Octopus Energy Intelligent dispatch periods
 2. When dispatch periods are updated:
    - Core charging hours (23:30-05:30) are protected and cannot be reduced
+   - Early morning dispatches (00:00-12:00) are processed against previous day's core window
    - The script identifies contiguous charging blocks and merges them
    - Core hours are extended if dispatch periods are adjacent
    - Additional charging windows are selected based on available charge amount
    - All times are normalized to 30-minute slots
+3. During charging:
+   - Dispatch windows may remain but with adjusted kWh values
+   - Binary sensor state indicates valid charging periods
+   - Windows automatically adjust based on actual charging needs
-3. The resulting charging windows are synchronized to your Solis inverter
+4. The resulting charging windows are synchronized to your Solis inverter
-4. The process repeats when new dispatch periods are received
+5. The process repeats when new dispatch periods are received

+## Known Behaviors

+1. Dispatch Windows:
+   - Windows may remain after charging completion with reduced kWh values
+   - System maintains window integrity during overnight transitions
+   - Binary sensor state determines valid charging periods

+2. Window Processing:
+   - Early morning dispatches (before 12:00) align with previous day's core window
+   - Windows are always normalized to 30-minute boundaries
+   - Core window can extend but never shrink

 ## Obtaining Solis API Credentials